Relative Entropy Minimization over Hilbert Spaces via Robbins-Monro: Introduction

 \subsection{Outline}

-In Section \ref{s:convergence}, we give sufficient conditions for which we are able to prove convergence in both the fixed and expanding trust region problems.
-In Section \ref{s:kl}, we state assumptions for the relative entropy minimization problem for which we can ensure convergence.
-Some examples are presented in Section \ref{s:examples}, and we conclude with remarks in Section \ref{s:disc}.
+In Section \ref{s:convergence}, we state sufficient assumptions for which we are able to prove convergence in both the fixed and expanding trust region problems, and we also establish some preliminary results.
+In Section \ref{s:kl}, we focus on the relative entropy minimization problem, and identify what assumptions must hold for convergence to be guaranteed.
+Examples are then presented in Section \ref{s:examples}, and we conclude with remarks in Section \ref{s:disc}.